 The study revealed a high infestation by ticks in southern Agricultural Zone of Nasarawa State.
-The most abundance ticks species were Ambyomma spp, Hyalomma and lastly Boophilus Spp.
-White Fulani cattle were mostly affected by the ticks’ species
+The most abundance tick species were Ambyomma spp, Hyalomma and lastly Boophilus spp.
+White Fulani cattle were mostly affected by the ticks species.

-Anaplasma central accounted for most of the infestation than A. marginale, Babesia spp and Theileria spp.
+Anaplasma centrale accounted for most of the infestation than A. marginale, Babesia spp and Theileria spp.
 The haemoparasites mostly affected White Fulani cattle than any other cattle breed examined

-The sokoto Gudali crossed with White Fulani showed higher values of packed cell volume, haemoglobin and red blood cell than white Fulani, shuwa and Kuri
+The Sokoto Gudali crossed with White Fulani showed higher values of packed cell volume, haemoglobin and red blood cell than white Fulani, shuwa and Kuri

 Haematological parameters were not influenced by sex except lymphocyte and eosinophil.